dineyw23/refreshAll/README.md

   - Browse and select the `refreshAll` folder/repository which you have just downloaded and click ok.
   - You are all set.
 You should see a new icon near the address bar of the tab.
   - Just single click will refreshAll (Reload) all the tabs.

+## Permisssions

+Used some basic online resources for syntax.